tikv/rfcs/text/0119-enhance-slow-score-store-scheduler.md

 > The final default value may change with the test results.

-`network-inspect-interval`:
+`inspect-network-interval`:
 - Type: Integer
 - Default value: 100
 - Unit: ms
 - Range: [10, +∞]
 - This parameter is used to set the inspect interval in the health check.
 Zero represents network inspect is disabled.
 It also represents the sensitivity and growth rate.
-When the `network-inspect-interval` is smaller, the more data is detected per unit time, and the score is likely to grow faster.
+When the `inspect-network-interval` is smaller, the more data is detected per unit time, and the score is likely to grow faster.

 `network-recovery-duration`
 - Type: Integer